 The minimum for overhangs, as stated elsewhere in this document, is 18" at the eaves and 12" at the rakes.
-However, in Cape Fear Station, designs that do not meet this requirement, but meet all other requirements for the coastal Carolina vernacular, may be considered by the ARC.
+The minimum standard for overhangs may not be sufficient for every design.
+The overall massing should be considered when designing overhangs.